Does Dehydration Make You Fat? Find Out about Weight Gain and Dehydration

 How Much Water Do You Need?

-They should drink about 15 cups, and women should drink about 11 cups of water a day.
-This is according to Rachel Berman, a registered dietician and senior content director at Very Well.
+They should drink about 15 cups of water, and women should drink about 11 cups a day.
+This is according to Rachel Berman, a registered dietitian and senior content director at Very Well.
 She added that whether you eat or drink it, don’t stop until you get enough.
-She showed it is no longer the old-school “eight glasses a day.”
+She showed that it is no longer the old-school “eight glasses a day.”
 It’s more than that nowadays.

 She added that if one exercises, much more is needed for optimal performance.
 “It’s variable based on your body weight and how intense you’re working out, but the American College of Sports Medicine recommends 16 to 20 ounces at least four hours before exercise and three to eight ounces every 15 minutes during exercise (especially in hot temperatures).”